 Rocky Linux 9 and 8: Module Installation

-Rocky Linux 9 and 8 use DNF module streams to manage NVIDIA driver versions.
-The latest-dkms stream installs the newest driver with DKMS support for automatic kernel module rebuilding:
+Rocky Linux 9 and 8 use DNF module streams to manage NVIDIA driver branches.
+The latest-dkms stream installs the newest proprietary branch with DKMS support for automatic module rebuilding:

 sudo dnf module install nvidia-driver:latest-dkms -y